Beloved-vince/recipe_sharing_platform/README.md

 | `author` | string | author name must be pass |

   ## DELETE `localhost/recipes/{id}/`
-- Allow authorised user only to delete the recipe
+- Allow authorised user only to delete the recipe with the Token key

 ### Sub paramaters

 ## GET `localhost/recipes/?author=author_name, name=recipe_name`
+- Returns recipe with the specified author name and recipe name